Reggie Barlow

-Reggie Devon Barlow (born January 22, 1972) is a former American football player and coach who is currently the head coach and general manager for the DC Defenders of the XFL.
+Reggie Devon Barlow (born January 22, 1972) is an American former professional football player and coach who is currently the head coach for Tennessee State University.

+Barlow was previously the head coach of the DC Defenders of the United Football League (UFL).
 Barlow served as the head football coach at Alabama State University from 2007 to 2014 and at Virginia State University from 2016 to 2021.
-He played professionally as wide receiver in the National Football League (NFL) for eight seasons, five for the Jacksonville Jaguars, two for the Tampa Bay Buccaneers, and one with the Oakland Raiders.
+He played professionally as a wide receiver in the National Football League (NFL) for eight seasons, five for the Jacksonville Jaguars, two for the Tampa Bay Buccaneers, and one with the Oakland Raiders.
 He was used as a secondary wide receiver and punt returner.
 In 1997, Barlow led the NFL in punt return yards with 555 yards on 43 returns.

 College career

 A record-breaking receiver and kick returner, Barlow was recruited to Alabama State University by coach Houston Markham.
 During his senior year at Alabama State, Barlow caught 58 passes for 1,267 yards.
-The Montgomery, Alabama native and Sidney Lanier High School standout finished his collegiate career with 133 catches and 2,536 yards.
+The Montgomery, Alabama, native and Sidney Lanier High School standout finished his collegiate career with 133 catches and 2,536 yards.

 Professional career

-Barlow was selected in the fourth round of the 1996 NFL Draft by the Jacksonville Jaguars.
+Barlow was selected in the fourth round of the 1996 NFL draft by the Jacksonville Jaguars.

 In 1998, Barlow led the NFL in punt return yardage, with 43 returns for 555 yards and a touchdown and was named a Pro Bowl alternate.
 He still ranks among the Jaguars' career leaders for most punt returns (79), most punt return yards (967), and average per return (12.2), as well as among the all-time single-season leaders in punt return yardage (555 in 1998, tied for 37th best all-time as of 2014).
 In the Jaguars 1998 playoff win against the New England Patriots, Barlow had 3 kickoff returns for 66 yards and 7 punt returns for 72.
 One week later, Barlow returned 3 kickoffs for 118 yards, one of them an 88-yard runback, and 1 punt for 5 yards in a divisional round loss to the New York Jets.
 After five years in Jacksonville, Barlow joined the Oakland Raiders.
 In 2002, Barlow began his two-year tenure with the Tampa Bay Buccaneers, where he won a championship ring in Super Bowl XXXVII.

 Barlow ended his NFL career with 39 receptions for 522 yards and 1 touchdown.
 His largest statistical contributions were made on kickoff and punt returns.
 Barlow returned 80 career kickoffs for 1,855 yards and 1 touchdown, and 158 punts for 1,639 yards and 2 touchdowns.